-TABLE 3.3 - MAJOR DEVIATION CRITERIA
+Table 3.3 - Major Deviation Criteria

 Standard Major Deviation Allowed Criteria Site Development Standards Build-to Zones/Setbacks A change in the maximum or minimum setback between 20-50%.
-In the case of avoiding natural and/or culturally significant features, a greater allowance is permitted on a case-by-case basis. • Changes to the build to zones and setbacks may only be due to any changes to the Building Frontage A reduction in the required building frontage along each block of an 'A' Street between 15-30%.
+In the case of avoiding natural and/or culturally significant features or for the purpose of utility use, a greater allowance is permitted on a case-by-case basis.
+Changes to the build-to zones and setbacks may only be due to any changes to the street cross sections, changes due to utility use, changes in the width of a sidewalk, and/or changes to building placement to protect view corridors and/or enhance solar efficiences.
+In no case shall the sidewalk be less than 6 feet in width.
+Building Frontage A reduction in the required building frontage along each block of an 'A' Street between 15-30%.
 Any reduction in the required building frontage shall be to accommodate porte cocheres for drop-off and pick-up.
 Building Design Standards Any dimensional standard change (increase or decrease) between 10-40%.
 Any change shall be based on specific development context that poses a challenge to meet the standards OR a demonstration that the proposed change improves the project's ability to meet the Plan's intent(s).
-Dunuing Design Standards Any non-dimensional standard deemed major by the Planning Director or his/her designee.
+Building Design Standards Any non-dimensional standard deemed major by the Planning Director or his/her designee.
 Any change shall be based on specific development context that poses a challenge to meet the standards OR a demonstration that the proposed change improves the project's ability to meet the Plan's intent(s).